vladislav-gorovenko/challenge-6-ecommerce-product-page/README.md

+## Live

+You can check out the live version of the project here -> [https://martinideniam.github.io/project-9-ecommerce-product-page/](https://martinideniam.github.io/project-9-ecommerce-product-page/).

 # e-Commerce Product Page

 Welcome to my e-Commerce Product Page web app repository.
 This project is a solution to the e-Commerce Product Page web app challenge on [Frontend Mentor](https://www.frontendmentor.io).